 While managers can follow up with their employees when something goes wrong, they relinquish control when they decide to outsource the medical billing function.

 Thus, they’ll need to rely on the outsourcing team to ensure that the billing is handled accurately.
 If questions come up, they’ll need to wait for answers until the outsourced team can respond.

 The fees associated with hiring an outsourced firm will vary.
 Typically, they will charge a percentage of the medical collections that they handle for your firm.
 If your behavioral health practice has swings in its revenue, your costs may fluctuate.
 This fluctuation can result in an unpredictable monthly expense for your outsourced firm.

 Software for Medical Billing in Behavioral Health Settings

-Finding software appropriate to handle medical billing for behavioral health or substance abuse centers can be difficult.
+Finding software appropriate to handle medical billing for behavioral health or substance abuse centers can be difficult, but very important in increasing certain KPI’s.
 Sunwave Health has designed revenue cycle management software that can assist your practice in managing its medical billing processes.
 Contact us to learn more and schedule a free demo.